stalkerbear/DerZauberlehrling/1. Learning Python/readme.md

 <br/>
   <bold>Learning Python The Hard Way</bold> (https://learntocodetogether.com/learn-python-the-hard-way-free-ebook-download/) is a way for beginner programmer to start working on usage of Python Language and to start becoming an programmer<br/>
   <bold>Think Python 2nd edition</bold> (https://learntocodetogether.com/think-python-2rd-free-download/) is a book that allows you to start thinking like a Computer Scientist<br/>
+Additionally, you are welcome to try : https://pythonprogramming.net/ <br/>